bryanluwz/Code-Reader-Chrome-Extension/README.md

 ## Issues

-1. Not all Code can be detected.
+1. Not all Code can be detected (i dont know which ok?)
 2. Does not work when some element is overlapping the Code.

-## How to use
+## How to install

 1. Download repository
 2. Go to extensions page